Equivalence for Networks with Adversarial State: Compound Channel Equivalence

 We prove this theorem in several lemmas, which in combination with continuity from Lemma~\ref{lemma:continuity} prove the theorem.

-\begin{lemma} If $R<\underline{C}$, then $\scR_{\CC}(\calN^R)\subseteq\scR_{\CC}(\calN)$. \end{lemma} \begin{IEEEproof} The proof follows an almost identical argument as that of Lemma~5 from \cite{Equivalence}, which proved that a bit-pipe may simulate a point-to-point noisy channel via a traditional channel code.
+\begin{lemma} {For all networks with links $(2,1)\in \calP_{\CC}$} if $R<\underline{C}$, then $\scR_{\CC}(\calN^R)\subseteq\scR_{\CC}(\calN)$. \end{lemma} \begin{IEEEproof} The proof follows an almost identical argument as that of Lemma~5 from \cite{Equivalence}, which proved that a bit-pipe may simulate a point-to-point noisy channel via a traditional channel code.
 Recalling that $\underline{C}$ is the usual compound channel capacity, $R<\underline{C}$ implies the existence of a reliable compound channel code at rate $R$.
 Replacing the channel code in the proof of Lemma~5 from \cite{Equivalence} with such a compound channel code proves our result. \end{IEEEproof}